Building lattices and zeta functions: Affine buildings

 So the group $L$ coincides with the subgroup $(TG)_\a$ of $G_\a$ of all $g\in G_\a$ which act by translations on $\a$.
 We also have

 where $P_\a$ denotes the stabilizer of the apartment $\a$ in $P$. \end{lemma}

 \begin{proof} There is only one apartment $\a$ containing $\CC$ and $\ol \CC$ in its boundary, so the group $L$ stabilizes this apartment.
-As $L$ stabilizes an open subset of $\partial\a$ pointwise, it stabilizes the whole of $\partial\a$ pointwise, i.e., it acts trivially on the boundary $\partial\a$.
+As $L$ stabilizes an open subset of $\partial\a$ point-wise, it stabilizes the whole of $\partial\a$ point-wise, i.e., it acts trivially on the boundary $\partial\a$.
 Therefore it can only act through translations on $\a$. \end{proof}

 \begin{definition} The action of $L$ on $\a$ induces a group homomorphism $\phi:L\to T_\a$, where $T_\a$ is the translation group of the apartment $\a$.
-Let $M$ denote its kernel, so $M$ is the pointwise stabilizer of the apartment $\a$ in $L$. \end{definition}
+Let $M$ denote its kernel, so $M$ is the point-wise stabilizer of the apartment $\a$ in $L$. \end{definition}

 \begin{proposition} The group $M$ is normal in $L$, the quotient

 is a free abelian group of rank $\le d=\dim X$. \end{proposition}

 \begin{proof} $A$ is isomorphic to a subgroup of $T_\a$ which is a free abelian group of rank $d$.
 Therefore $A$ is a free abelian group of rank $\le d$. \end{proof}